-Heat the oil in a large cast iron pan.
+Heat the oil in a large cast-iron pan.
 Add the potatoes and cook 10 minutes.
 Add in the chorizo and cook until the potatoes start to get crisp around the edges.
 If you plan to include eggs, make some scrambled eggs :-).

 The next step is to make this yummy Salsa Verde to drizzle on top of your breakfast burritos!